 Tien-Hsin Cindy Wu

-Wu performs on a 1734 Domenico Montagnana violin, 1918 Stefano Scarampella violin, and 2015 Stanley Kiernoziak viola.
+Cindy’s teachers include Dorothy DeLay, Victor Danchenko, Midori Goto, Hyo Kang, Ida Kavafian, and Steven Tenenbom.
+She plays on a 1734 Domenico Montagnana violin, 1918 Stefano Scarampella violin, and a 2015 Stanley Kiernoziak viola.